Dog Walker Resume Examples

 Tips for Quantifying Accomplishments

-- •Mention the number of dogs walked per day or week.
+- •Number of dogs walked per day or per week.

-- •Specify any improvements in dog's behavior due to training techniques.
+- •Behavior improvements tied to specific training techniques.

-- •State client retention rates or customer satisfaction levels.
+- •Client retention rate or customer satisfaction score.

 Addressing Common Challenges